 The number of studio relative products in the market is large, resulting in a big competition, high quality, and at excellent prices.

 The story here is that you don’t need to spend big to get what you need.
-Unless you are semi-pro or pro music producers, you do not need analog synths, expensive sound cards or other studio and recording tools.
-A PC or laptop, a music production software and studio-quality headphones are the absolute musts.
-From then on, there are a few studio tools which can help you achieve better results with more comfort and more productive behavior.
+Unless you are semi-pro or pro music producers, you do not need analog synths, expensive sound cards, or other studio and recording tools.
+A PC or laptop, a music production software, and studio-quality headphones are the absolute musts.
+From then on, there are a few studio tools that can help you achieve better results with more comfort and more productive behavior.